Teenager asked pupils to identify French teacher before beheading him | Law-Order

 Teenager asked pupils to identify French teacher before beheading him

-(Adds details on two men in custody) By Sybille de La Hamaide and Thierry Chiarello
+(Adds 10th person in custody, planned tributes) By Sybille de La Hamaide and Thierry Chiarello

 PARIS/CONFLANS-SAINTE-HONORINE, France, Oct 17 (Reuters) - The teenager who beheaded a teacher outside the school in a Paris suburb where he taught had approached pupils in the street and asked them to point out his victim, anti-terrorism prosecutor Jean-Francois Ricard said on Saturday.
 Police shot dead the 18-year-old attacker, who was born in Russia, minutes after he murdered 47-year-old history teacher Samuel Paty in broad daylight in Conflans-Sainte-Honorine on Friday.